Hernán Cortés: Last years, death, and remains

 Having spent a great deal of his own money to finance expeditions, he was now heavily in debt.
 In February 1544 he made a claim on the royal treasury, but was ignored for the next three years.
 Disgusted, he decided to return to Mexico in 1547.
 When he reached Seville, he was stricken with dysentery.
 He died in Castilleja de la Cuesta, Seville province, on December 2, 1547, from a case of pleurisy at the age of 62.

 He left his many mestizo and white children well cared for in his will, along with every one of their mothers.
 He requested in his will that his remains eventually be buried in Mexico.
-Before he died he had the Pope remove the "natural" status of four of his children (legitimizing them in the eyes of the church), including Martin, the son he had with Doña Marina (also known as La Malinche), said to be his favourite.
+Before he died he had the Pope remove the "natural" status of four of his children (legitimizing them in the eyes of the church), including Martín, the son he had with Doña Marina (also known as La Malinche), said to be his favourite.
 His daughter, Doña Catalina, however, died shortly after her father's death.

 After his death, his body was moved more than eight times for several reasons.
 On December 4, 1547, he was buried in the mausoleum of the Duke of Medina in the church of San Isidoro del Campo, Sevilla.
 Three years later (1550) due to the space being required by the duke, his body was moved to the altar of Santa Catarina in the same church.
 In his testament, Cortés asked for his body to be buried in the monastery he had ordered to be built in Coyoacan in México, ten years after his death, but the monastery was never built.
 So in 1566, his body was sent to New Spain and buried in the church of San Francisco de Texcoco, where his mother and one of his sisters were buried.